HalbFettKaese/apollonian-circles/README.md

 \sum_{j=1}^4 b_ju_j=\frac{1}{2}\left(\sum_{j=1}^4b_j\right)\left(\sum_{j=1}^4u_j\right)
 $$

-According to the paper, this equation is derived by substituting $z_i$ with $z_i+w$ inside the complex Descartes' theorem for an arbitrary complex number $w$, and comparing the resulting coefficients on both sides of the equation for different powers of $w$, which supposedly leads to both the original Descartes' theorem and this new equation.
-While I don't understand why the specific approach described by the paper is valid, as the complex Descartes' theorem does not state that the equation must hold for multiple values of $w$ while keeping the rest fixed, (which would be necessary for directly equating the different coefficients of $w$ according to my understanding.
-I would appreciate insight on this), if we just take the equation for granted, it gives us exactly what we still need.
+While I don't understand why the specific approach for deriving this described by the paper is valid[^2], if we just take the equation for granted, it gives us exactly what we still need.

 This is because we now have a linear equation that can be solved for a unique value of $u_4$ given a choice for $b_4$.
-This means we just get the wanted total of two combinations of bend and circle center.
+That means we just get the wanted total of 2 combinations of bend and circle center.
 Solving the linear equation above for $u_4$, we get:

 $$
 S:=\frac{1}{2}\sum_{j=1}^4b_j